yojimbo87/DOMgine/README.md

 `void`

-Adds entity to playground map to track its' position.
-Returns `void`.

-*****

-    playground.removeEntity(entityID);

-- `entityID` - string ID of entity

-Removes entity from playground map.
-Returns `void`.

-*****

-    playground.updateEntityPosition(entityID, x, y);

-- `entityID` - string ID of entity
-- `x` - current x map coordinate of entity
-- `y` - current y map coordinate of entity

 Updates current position of specified entity within playground map.
-Returns `void`.

 *****

     playground.zIndexStatus(x, y);

+**Parameters**

-- `x` - current x map coordinate of entity
+`x` - current x map coordinate of entity
-- `y` - current y map coordinate of entity
+`y` - current y map coordinate of entity

+**Returns**

+`number` - indicates if z-index should be set to high value (+1), stay unchanged (0) or set to low value (-1)

 Checks if there aren't neighbor entities one tile position up and down within specified map coordinates to determine z-index overlay changes for entity.
-Returns `number` which indicates if z-index should be set to high value (+1), stay unchanged (0) or set to low value (-1).

 *****

     playground.checkPosition(x, y);

+**Parameters**

-- `x` - x map coordinate
+`x` - x map coordinate
-- `y` - y map coordinate
+`y` - y map coordinate

+**Returns**

+`boolean` - indicates if position is or isn't occupied

 Checks if specified position on map isn't occupied.
-Returns `boolean` indicating if position is or isn't occupied.

 *****

     playground.findPath(start, end);

+**Parameters**

-- `start` - object with `x` and `y` coordinates which represents starting position
-- `end` - object with `x` and `y` coordinates which represents ending position
+`start` - object with `x` and `y` coordinates which represents starting position `end` - object with `x` and `y` coordinates which represents ending position

+**Returns**

+`array` - consists of set of arrays where each holds two elements representing x and y coordinates within map.

 Computes path with A* algorithm to avoid obstacles on playground map.
-Returns `array` which consists of set of arrays where each holds two elements representing x and y coordinates within map.

 *****

     playground.onMouseNavigation(callback);

+**Parameters**

-- `callback(left, top)` - callback invoked when left mouse button within playground element is clicked
+`callback(left, top)` - callback invoked when left mouse button within playground element is clicked
 - `left` - number of pixels from left corner of playground element (x coordinate)
 - `top` - number of pixels from top corner of playground element (y coordinate)

+**Returns**

+`void`

 Invokes callback when left mouse button click event is fired within playground element.
 Callback arguments are recalculated to position within playground.
-Returns `void`.

 *****

     playground.onMouseMove(callback);

+**Parameters**

-- `callback(left, top)` - callback invoked when mouse move event is fired within playground element
+`callback(left, top)` - callback invoked when mouse move event is fired within playground element
 - `left` - number of pixels from left corner of playground element (x coordinate)
 - `top` - number of pixels from top corner of playground element (y coordinate)

+**Returns**

+`void`

 Invokes callback when mouse move event is fired within playground element.
-Returns `void`.

 *****

     playground.onKeyboardNavigation(callback);

+**Parameters**

-- `callback(direction)` - callback invoked when w, s, a, d characters on keyboard are pressed
+`callback(direction)` - callback invoked when w, s, a, d characters on keyboard are pressed
 - `direction` - string which represents direction based on characters pressed (can be north `n`, south, `s`, west `w`, east `e`, northwest `nw`, northeast `ne`, southwest `sw`, southeast `se` or numeric `0` value when movement stopped)

+**Returns**

+`void`

 Invokes callback when w, s, a, d characters on keyboards are pressed.
-Returns `void`.

 Actor class
 ---

     var actor = DG.Actor(options);

+**Parameters**

-- `options` - object which holds following settings:
+`options` - object which holds following settings:
 - `elementID` - DOM element ID string of entity (empty string by default)
 - `cssClasses` - space delimited string of CSS classes assigned to entity (empty string by default)
 - `sprite` - string path to sprite image (empty string by default)
 - `columnsCount` - number of columns within sprite where one column represents single movement state (8 by default)
 - `rowsCount` - number of rows within sprite, where one row represents set of movement for single direction (8 by default)
 - `width` - number of pixels representing width of single picture within sprite (32 by default)
 - `height` - number of pixels representing height of single picture within sprite (32 by default)
 - `tileWidth` - number of pixels representing width of single tile used for determining location (16 by default)
 - `tileHeight` - number of pixels representing height of single tile used for determining location (16 by default)
 - `playground` - reference to playground object (false by default)

 Constructor for standalone actor entity which performs create animation upon creation.
 Playground reference is responsible for map related functionality.